Year 12 Theatre Studies Units 3 and 4

 - consistently documenting your contributions to your production team

-- expected to invest in your ability to think, write and speak critically about theatre
+- expected to invest in your ability to think, write and speak critically in response to theatre

 - meet the VCAA assessment requirements for the study